Academic Records/Family Educational Rights and Privacy Act (FERPA)

 The Federal Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
 Those rights are as follows:

-- Students should submit written requests that identify the record(s) they wish to inspect to the Registrar’s Office.
-The Registrar’s Office will make arrangements for access and notify the student of the time and place where the records may be inspected, no more than 45 days after the initial request is received.
+• Students should submit written requests specifying the records they wish to inspect to the Registrar’s Office.
+The office will then arrange access and notify the student of the time and location where the records can be reviewed, within 45 days of receiving the initial request.

-- If the College decides not to amend the record as requested by the student, the College will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.
+• If the College determines not to amend the record as requested by the student, it will inform the student of the decision and explain their right to request a hearing.
+The student will receive further details about the hearing procedures along with the notification of their right to a hearing.

 Some of the more common exceptions to FERPA rights are as follows: